 Potter's Garden has two sides, one for larger parties and the other for groups of less than four.
-The restaurant is fairly spacious, has comfortable seating arrangements and a very strong aroma of BBQ meat and hot pot.
-There was only one waiter on the floor and despite his slow service, he tried to be somewhat as efficient as he could (when a few tables complained to him).
+The restaurant is fairly spacious, has comfortable seating arrangements, and a very strong aroma of BBQ meat along with hot pot.
+As for the service, there was only one waiter on the floor and despite his slow service, he tried to be somewhat as efficient as he could (after a few tables complained to him).

 - Medium or large size hot pot is available